-The staff of the Counseling and Accessibility Services Department strives for student success and for Sul Ross State University to be a safe, healthy learning environment for all involved-students, staff and faculty.
+The staff of the Counseling and Accessibility Services Department strives for student success and for Sul Ross State University to be a safe, healthy learning environment for all involved students, staff and faculty.

 The Counseling and Accessibility Services office is located in Ferguson Hall, Rm.
-112, (432) 837-8203.
+112. They can be contacted by phone at (432) 837-8203.